buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 ## Relation to {{RFC5220}}

-The concerns expressed in section 2.2.2 of {{RFC 5220}} need to be considered.
+The concerns expressed in section 2.2.2 of {{RFC5220}} need to be considered.
 But with a separate label for ULA now present in the policy table, Rule 5 of Section 6 of RFC 6724 which states
 ~~~~~
 Rule 5: Prefer matching label.
    If Label(Source(DA)) = Label(DA) and Label(Source(DB)) <> Label(DB),